What is the India-France Rafale fighter jet deal all about? | DW | 03.08.2021

 In 2015, Indian Prime Minister Narendra Modi announced the landmark defense deal with French aviation company Dassault to buy 36 Rafale fighter jets to refurbish India's rusting air force.

-In late July, Indian Minister of State for Defense Ajay Bhatt told media that deliveries of the aircraft were on schedule, with 26 having arrived in India so far.
+In late July, India's Defense Minister Ajay Bhatt told media that deliveries of the aircraft were on schedule, with 26 having arrived in India so far.
 The remaining jets are expected by the end of 2021.

 However, the deal, worth €7.8 billion ($9.4 billion), has been mired by allegations of corruption and cronyism.